ubaldot/dotfiles/commands.md

 - You have to build Vim locally: for doing that go to ./src and run make
 - Tests are in testdir
-- To see what happens, open vim --clean and :call test\_whatever to see what happens
+- To see what happens, open vim --clean and :call test\_whatever to see what happens (OBS!
+You must first build vim with make and you have to cd to src/testdir first)
-- From shell run make test or something similar (TODO)
+- From shell run make test\_termdebug or something similar (TODO)

 **LSP**

-If yegapan/lsp does not work, disable vim_conda_activate LSP:
+If yegapan/lsp does not work, disable vim\_conda\_activate LSP:
 Set `:LspServer debug on` and `:LspServer restart`
    Now you can see all the messages and the error messages with `:LspServer debug messages/error`.
 You can start a LSP with verbosity on.